FelixMartel/DEVINE/docs/source/installation/ubuntu/gpu/index.rst

     sudo cp cuda/lib64/libcudnn* /usr/local/cuda/lib64
     sudo chmod a+r /usr/local/cuda/include/cudnn.h /usr/local/cuda/lib64/libcudnn*

 * Update your bashrc.

-In the case you have different CUDA version installed, change the folder to the version you want.
+In the case you have different `CUDA` version installed, change the folder to the `CUDA` version you want.

 .. code-block:: bash